 Each year, participants may elect to defer from 1% to 75% of pretax annual compensation received during the year, subject to certain limitations as defined by the Plan.
 Participants may contribute amounts representing distributions from other qualified defined contribution or defined benefit plans at the discretion of the Plan administrator.
 The Company, at its option, may make discretionary matching contributions for participants.
 Beginning with the first quarter of 2006, the Company re-instated its employer match program.
 The match is the lesser of 1% of the employee's salary or 100% of the employee's contribution to the Plan.
-The match is credited on a quarterly basis with the Company's common stock.
+The match is credited on a quarterly basis with payments made in the Company's common stock.

 Contributions from participants are recorded when payroll deductions are made.
 The Plan is required to return contributions received during the Plan year in excess of the Internal Revenue Service ("IRS") limits.
+Participants' pre-tax contribution limit is \$16,500 for 2009 and \$15,500 for 2008.
+Also, participants who have attained age 50 during the calendar year are eligible to make catch-up contributions to the Plan.
+The IRS limit for catch-up contribution amount is \$5,500 for 2009 and \$5,000 for 2008.

-Upon enrollment, a participant may direct employee contributions in 1% increments to any of the Plan's fund options.
+Upon enrollment, a participant may direct employee contributions, in 1% increments, to any of the Plan's fund options.
 Participants may change their investment options daily.

-The discretionary Company contributions accrue to the Plan when declared and are remitted prior to the date the Company files its federal income tax return for the corresponding fiscal year of the Company.
-The Company matching contribution is in the form of Company common stock and is not subject to participant direction.
-During the year ended December 31, 2008, there were no discretionary contributions made to the Plan.
+The Company's discretionary contributions accrue to the Plan when declared and are remitted prior to the date the Company files its federal income tax return for the corresponding fiscal year of the Company.
+The Company's matching contribution is in the form of the Company's common stock and is not subject to participant direction.
+During the year ended December 31, 2009, there were no discretionary contributions made to the Plan.